The Child Maintenance Service and the CSA will take action if child maintenance isn’t paid.

 The service can also ask the courts to reverse any sale or transfer that’s already happened.

-If a statutory service takes action through the courts, the paying parent may have to pay the service’s legal costs as well as their own.
+If action is taken through the courts, the paying parent may have to pay the service’s legal costs as well as their own.